 If your visa expires before your graduation ceremony you will need to return home before your visa expires and apply for a Standard Visit Visa to return to the UK (your family can also apply for this visa).
 When you are issued with a Standard Visit Visa you can then attend graduation using this visa to travel to the UK.
 It can take some time to receive this visa so you need to apply well in advance of your graduation ceremony.
 There are a number of documents you need to prepare for the visa application and this may also take some time.
 It is important that you research this visa carefully to ensure your visa application is successful.

-If you have any questions about your visa please contact the International Advice Team either by emailing Internationaladvice@lincoln.ac.uk or if you are in Lincoln attend their drop-in Monday-Friday between 12pm-2pm in the Student Support Centre.
+If you have any questions about your visa please contact the University's International Advice Team either by emailing Internationaladvice@lincoln.ac.uk or by visiting the Student Support Centre in the Minerva Building.

 Following graduation we hope you will continue to stay in touch through our Alumni community.